percona/k8spg-docs/docs/delete.md

 # Delete Percona Operator for PostgreSQL

-You may want to delete any of the following objects:
+When cleaning up your Kubernetes environment (e.g., moving from a trial deployment to a production one, or testing experimental configurations), you may need to remove some (or all) of the following objects:

-* Database cluster managed by Percona Operator for PostgreSQL
+* Percona Distribution for PosgreSQL cluster managed by the Operator
 * Percona Operator for PostgreSQL itself
 * Custom Resource Definition deployed with the Operator

-## Delete the database cluster
+## Delete a database cluster

 You can delete the Percona Distribution for PosgreSQL cluster managed by the Operator by deleting the appropriate Custom Resource.